SzilviaDeahl/react-intro/README.md

 * Plan out an application using React's planning guidelines.
 * Write JSX code.
 * Write React components.
-* Next React components within eachother.
+* Nest React components within eachother.
 * Pass properties from a parent component to a child component.
 * Fire an event on a React component.